-The minute you land here, Miami sucks you in with its Caribbean charm, its laid back yet stylish demeanour and childish eccentricity.
+The minute you land here, Miami sucks you in with its Caribbean charm, its laid back yet stylish demeanour and childish eccentricity (find a lot of Miami tours to explore this "Magic City").
 There’s peachy skin and picture perfect bodies all around you that make you feel like you are in a sepia-toned page right out of Vogue or from any celebrity filled magazine!

 Life in Miami is a celebration of sun, sweat and sand.
 From the classy backyards of Fort Lauderdale club to the rustic neighborhoods of North Miami; Miami’s strengths lie in its imperfections.
 A city with an iconic wit and insatiable appetite for party, Miami will spoil you for choice when it comes to beach-lined bars and cafes.

 Miami tourism is about letting your hair down, soaking the sun and choosing the Miami that is right for you.
 The one with splashy art galleries and swanky clubs or the one with laid back bars and cozy restaurants?
 You will probably need many trips to Miami to fully uncover her many layers.

 So pout and pose at South beach or head to the recently re-opened Fontainebleau for some guiltless indulgences, your days in Miami are sure to get by in a blink.
 Legendary nightlife, warm sunny days and a subtle Cuban attitude await you at Miami.
 It is not wrong to say that Miami is the most loved and in a way the super star of Florida!